godotengine/godot-docs/getting_started/workflow/export/exporting_for_ios.rst

 Exporting for iOS
 =================

-These are the steps to load your game in an Xcode project, where you can deploy to a device, publish, etc.
+These are the steps to load a Godot project in Xcode.
+This allows you to build and deploy to an iOS device, build a release for the App Store, and do everything else you can normally do with Xcode.

 Requirements
 ------------